 10 HEALTHY BREAKFAST IDEAS:

 Note: Some of these are really carb-heavy, so if you’re watching your carbs, beware.
 Choose eggs and pastured breakfast meats instead!

 - Healthy AND tasty waffles/pancakes recipe – serve with real maple syrup.
 Be sure to freeze extras to pop into the toaster on busy mornings for a quick breakfast.
-You could serve these with some farm-fresh sausage or bacon.
-(With no MSG or nasty preservatives.) ***Here is a blender batter pancake recipe that incorporates more varied grains and is 100% whole grain, and yummy, too!
-And here’s a pancake/waffle recipe using sprouted grains in the Bosch and another super simple sprouted flour recipe for the blender.
+You could serve these with some farm-fresh sausage or bacon (find healthy meat online here).
+(With no MSG or nasty preservatives.)

 Fresh fruit – preferably local and organic.

 Certain breakfast cereals as a “compromise” food – read this post on breakfast cereals for more information.
 Also, check out the recipe for Graham Cakes in the comments at that post, too.